Joseph T. Copeland: The Hotel years

 Soon after, another scheme was planned to ruin my place by forming a stock company to build a large summer hotel, and before I had any notice of it ... a bargain was made with Judge Copeland for a two acre piece of land across the road and in front of my residence, for this company's hotel site. ...
 This hotel scheme purchase was made in November, and during the following winter some fifty cords of building stone were drawn by sleigh and piled upon the purchased property ready to commence building in the spring.

 Copeland enlarged his house, creating the Orchard Lake Hotel.
-From this site tourists boarded the Pride of the Lake and traveled to Apple Island.
+From this site, tourists boarded the Pride of the Lake and traveled to Apple Island.
 Seemingly unable to give up a life of public service, Copeland was appointed Postmaster of Orchard Lake on March 17, 1873.

-At first the hotel prospered, but the panic of 1873 or possibly "poor management" ruined the venture.
-Copeland eventually sold the property in 1877 to Colonel Joseph Summer Rodgers who established the Michigan Military Academy on the site.
+At first, the hotel prospered, but the panic of 1873 or possibly "poor management" ruined the venture.
+Copeland eventually sold the property in 1877 to Colonel Joseph Summer Rodgers, who established the Michigan Military Academy on the site.
 Closely modeled after the military academy at West Point, the school attained national prominence, attracting students from throughout the region and the nation.

 On August 21, 1877, Copeland's mother, Alice, died in Dexter, Michigan.
 She is buried among many family members in Dexter's Forest Lawn Cemetery.

 The Florida years

 In 1878, Copeland moved to Orange Park, near Jacksonville, in Clay County, Florida.
 Far from slowing down, he was appointed a justice of the peace in 1879.
 On August 25, 1879, he was appointed postmaster of Orange Park.
-In 1881 Copeland began serving as judge of Clay County.
-The appointment was renewed in 1885, and again in 1887.
+In 1881, Copeland began serving as judge of Clay County.
+The appointment was renewed in 1885 and again in 1887.

 After 53 years of marriage, Joseph's wife, Mary Jane, died in Orange Park on January 10, 1888.
 Later that year, Joseph's youngest daughter, Agnes, married Heber Taylor on June 20, 1888.

 After practicing his profession for upwards of 58 years, Joseph Tarr Copeland died on May 6, 1893, on his eightieth birthday.
 A 1926 letter from Roscoe tells his children, "your Uncle Joseph and Aunt Mary died in Florida & their remains were brought back to Pontiac for burial."
 They are buried side by side in Pontiac's Oak Hill Cemetery.

-Up until recently I believed that Joseph and his wife were buried in Florida, as many sources report.
-After finding Roscoe's letter, I raced over to Oak Hill Cemetery to see the striking monument I was certain would grace the final resting place of this great statesman.
-A simple headstone was all that marked the spot – it bears 1892 as the year of Copeland's death.
-One can easily miss the small lettering, which notes that he was a Civil War General, on the back of the plain rectangular block.
-It is the sole public tribute to a man who shared the benefits of his grandfather's gift of a free college education with so many people across a blossoming nation.